MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md

 ---
-title: Use XML Schemas to Prepare Data Exchange Definitions
+title: XML Schemas to Prepare Data Exchange Definitions
-description: Use XML schemas to set up the document exchange framework.
+description: Use XML schemas to set up the data exchange framework to define which data elements you want to exchange with.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual